 A brilliantly useful and versatile tool, IFTTT (short for If This Then That), allows you to make ‘recipes’.
 A recipe tells IFTTT to undertake an action when something else happens.
 For example, “When I take an Instagram photo, pin it to a board on Pinterest”.
 The tool is free.

 An obvious one, but a necessary addition.
 Some of the tools listed above integrate with Google Analytics, but if you choose a tool that doesn’t, you’ll want to be checking in on Google Analytics regularly.
 Simply log in, click on Acquisition in the left-hand side menu, and choose Social for a detailed breakdown of how much traffic is coming from each social site.

-Canva has templates for various social media image templates, meaning you’ll never get an image size wrong again.
+Canva has templates for various social media image templates, meaning you’ll never get an image size wrong again (although our social media image sizes guide will help that).
 It also has a content inspiration section featuring and a set of 30 tutorials to help a design beginner.
 The tool is free.